-Represents three times an amount equal to the average annual amount of bonuses, including pursuant to the Incentive Plan and its predecessor, paid to such Named Executive Officer with respect to prior two calendar years (2015-2016).
+(7) Represents three times an amount equal to the average annual amount of bonuses, including pursuant to the Incentive Plan and its predecessor, paid to such Named Executive Officer with respect to prior two calendar years (2015-2016).

 (8) The employment agreements provide for accelerated and full vesting of unvested incentive awards held by these Named Executive Officers in the event that such Named Executive Officer is terminated without "Just Cause" or terminates his employment with or without "Good Reason," with respect to Messrs.
 Foran, Hairford and Lancaster, within 30 days prior to, or 12 months following, a "change in control."
 With respect to Messrs.
-Adams and Goodwin, the employment agreements provide for accelerated and full vesting of unvested incentive awards held by these Named Executive Officers in the event that such Named Executive Officer is terminated without "Just Cause" or terminates his employment with "Good Reason," within 30 days prior to, or 12 months following, a "change in control."
+Adams and Goodwin, the employment agreements provide for accelerated and full vesting of unvested incentive awards held by these Named Executive Officer is terminated without "Just Cause" or terminates his employment with "Good Reason," with respect to Messrs.
+Foran, Hairford and Lancaster, within 30 days prior to, or 12 months following, a "change in control."
+With respect to Messrs.
+Adams and Goodwin, the employment agreements provide for accelerated and full vesting of unvested incentive awards held by these Named Executive Officer is terminated without "Just Cause" or terminates his employment with "Good Reason," within 30 days prior to, or 12 months following, a "change in control."
 The amount disclosed reflects the closing price of our Common Stock on December 31, 2016 of \$25.76 per share multiplied by the number of unvested service-based shares of restricted stock held by such Named Executive Officer based upon the exercise price of such stock options being less than the closing price of our Common Stock on December 31, 2016.